canonical/ubuntu-packaging-guide/docs/explanation/launchpad.rst

 Personal Package Archive (PPA)
 ------------------------------

-Launchpad PPAs allow you to build installable Ubuntu packages for multiple :term:`architectures <Architecture>` and to host them in your own software :term:`repository <Repository>`.
+Launchpad PPA repositories allow you to build installable Ubuntu packages for multiple :term:`architectures <Architecture>` and to host them in your own software :term:`repository <Repository>`.

-Using a PPA is straightforward; you don't need the approval of anyone, therefore users will have to enable it manually.
+Using a PPA is straightforward; you don't need the approval of anyone, therefore users have to enable it manually.
 See how to :ref:`InstallPackagesFromPPA`.

 This is useful when you want to test a change, or to show others that a change builds successfully or is installable.
 Some people have special permission to